 In 1993, Howard went solo as a producer, on the production for The Tragically Hip’s Day for Night.
 He was nominated at the Canadian Juno awards for producer of the year.
 In 1994, Howard put the finishing touches on Emmylou Harris’s Wrecking Ball at the studio he and Lanois shared in San Francisco.
 The record went on to win a Grammy award for best contemporary folk and was critically acclaimed by many.

 In 1997, Howard and Lanois recorded Willie Nelson’s Teatro, which was named after the studio that Howard created in Oxnard, California, in an old abandoned theatre.
 U2 was the last band to record with Howard and Lanois at the Teatro, recording some of All That You Can’t Leave Behind.

-Recently, Howard produced, engineered, and mixed Railroad Earth’s album Captain Nowhere (Black Bear Records), mixed Shelby Lynne & Allison Moorer’s highly anticipated album Not Dark Yet (30 Tigers), produced and engineered Courtney Marie’s May Your Kindness Remain (Fat Possum/Mama Bird) and wrapped up producing, engineering and mixing Asaf Avidan’s album The Study on Falling (Telmavar).
+Recently, Howard produced, engineered, and mixed Railroad Earth’s album Captain Nowhere (Black Bear Records), mixed Shelby Lynne & Allison Moorer’s highly anticipated album Not Dark Yet (30 Tigers), produced, engineered and mixed Asaf Avidan’s album The Study on Falling (Telmavar), and produced and engineered Courtney Marie’s May Your Kindness Remain (Fat Possum/Mama Bird) which won “International Album of The Year” at the 2019 UK Americana Awards.

 *Credit Key: P – Producer, E – Engineer, M – Mixer